Human-Centered, Service-Based Careers

 Probation Officer, $54,290

-As a probation officer, your primary job responsibilities would include helping offenders help offenders either on probation or parole re-enter society.
-Your responsibilities would revolve around giving appropriate resources and maintaining communication with past offenders to ensure their rehabilitation back into the community.3
+As a probation officer, your primary job responsibilities would include helping offenders either on probation or parole re-enter society by giving them the appropriate resources and maintaining communication to ensure their rehabilitation back into the community.3

 Additional roles graduates of the BA in Criminology qualify for include:

 - Juvenile probation officer

 Learn more about the career outlook of the University of Saint Mary online BA in Criminology program: request more information or call us at 877-307-4915 to speak to an admissions advisor.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Police and Detectives, https://www.bls.gov/ooh/protective-service/police-and-detectives.htm (visited July 29, 2020).

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Private Detectives and Investigators, on the Internet at

 3Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Probation Officers and Correctional Treatment Specialists, https://www.bls.gov/ooh/community-and-social-service/probation-officers-and-correctional-treatment-specialists.htm (visited July 29, 2020).